partcad/partcad/mkdocs/docs/roadmap.md

 These are the elements that deliver the primary value to users, solving their most significant problems or fulfilling the main purpose of the product.

+- [ ] Add "Steps" in AI modifications, similar how Photoshop deals with history of changes.
+- [ ] Do not spam to all terminals with `partcad` "build" output.
+  - [ ] "$PART_NAME: Showing the part"
+- [ ] Handle Ctrl-C gracefully during build.
 - [ ] Walk through [Tutorial] in clean VM.
   - There was missing `sudo apt-get install openscad`.
   - Create Behave test for Tutorial?